annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

-I visit Margaret Island weekly for a 5km jog around on a clearly marked tar track.
+I visit Margaret Island weekly for a 5 km jog around the island on a clearly marked tar track.
 The island is a lush oasis in the middle of the Danube.
-There is a musical fountain that plays four times a day, at 10.30 am, 5, 6, 7 and 9pm.
+There is a musical fountain that plays four times a day, at 10.30 am, 5, 6, 7 and 9 pm.
 A variety of pieces are played, from Brahms to Bocelli, from Simon and Garfunkel to Vivaldi.

 On a warm summer's day, visit Palatinus Baths on the island.
 They have thermal-, adventure pools and water slides.

 * # <a href="http://www.normafa.hu/eng/index.html">Normafa</a>
 <br/>

-<b>Rating:</b> ** to *** <br/>
+<b>Rating:</b> ** <br/>
 <b>When:</b> All year <br/>
 <b>Cost:</b> Free except for transport <br/>
 <b>Ave time spent:</b> 1-3 hours <br/>